ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 an at-risk population.
 The only stochastic part of determining the number of immigration events is the :ref:`"stochastic rounding" used <census_prl_international_immigration>`.
-We fuzzy test this rounding.
+We check this rounding as a set of Bernoulli trials, one per time step: whether to round up or down.

 The PRL integration tests are run very frequently by the software engineering team.
 Due to how frequently they are run and the difficulty of debugging a failed test